Mullein

 • General inflammatory conditions

-For topical use, mullein’s phenylethanoid glycosides may speed recovery from minor wounds, cuts, and skin irritations.
-Many traditional salves combine mullein with other healing herbs for enhanced results.
+For topical use, mullein’s phenylethanoid glycosides may speed recovery from minor wounds and skin irritations.
+Some herbalists recommend it for urinary tract support, though more clinical research is needed.

 Always consult healthcare providers before using herbal remedies, especially if you take medications or have existing health conditions4.